TorreBooj/js-data-types/readme.md

 <!--We will cover dev tools in more detail later -->

 For this lesson, we're going to use the Chrome Developer Tools Console shell.
-Open a Chrome window and type `cmd+alt+j` to open the console.
+Open a Chrome window and type `cmd+alt+i` or `cmd+alt+j` to open the console.

 #### typeof()

 To get an idea of the type of data we're working with, we can use [`typeof()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof).
 Let's try it out in the console with the following:

 ```javascript
 typeof(37) === 'number';